1947 Pittsburgh Panthers football team

-The 1947 Pittsburgh Panthers football team was an American football team that represented the University of Pittsburgh as an independent in the 1947 college football season.
+The 1947 Pittsburgh Panthers football team was an American football team that represented the University of Pittsburgh as an independent during the 1947 college football season.
 In its first season under head coach Mike Milligan, the team compiled a 1–8 record and was outscored by a total of 267 to 26.

 Pitt was ranked at No. 81 (out of 500 college football teams) in the final Litkenhous Ratings for 1947.